britram/taps-transports/draft-ietf-taps-transports.md

 carry congestion control specific information.
 However FLUTE/ALC does not mandate the use of a particular congestion control mechanism although WEBRC is mandatory to support for the Internet ({{RFC6726}}, section 1.1.4).
-FLUTE/ALC is often used over a network path with pre-provisoned capacity
+FLUTE/ALC is often used over a network path with pre-provisioned capacity
 {{I-D.ietf-tsvwg-rfc5405bis}} where there are no flows competing for capacity.
 In this case, a sender-based rate control mechanism and a single channel is